-See also standing order 3(s).
+See also standing order 3(u).

-a Councillors and non-councillors with voting rights shall observe the code of conduct adopted by the Council.

-- b All councillors and non-councillors with voting rights shall undertake training in the code of conduct within six months of the delivery of their acceptance of office form. - c Dispensation requests shall be in writing and submitted to the standards committee of the [County Borough] OR [County Council] as soon as possible before the meeting that the dispensation is required for.
+- a) Councillors and non-councillors with voting rights shall observe the code of conduct adopted by the council. - b) All councillors and non-councillors with voting rights shall undertake training in the code of conduct within 6 months of their acceptance of office form. - c) Dispensations requests shall be in writing and submitted to the standards committee of Powys County Council as soon as possible before the meeting that the dispensation is required for.